 Prospective master's-level students who possess less than a cumulative undergraduate GPA of 2.75 may apply for probationary admission as an Explorations in Theology student.
 Probationary students must achieve a cumulative GPA of at least 2.7 for their first four courses.
-The Dean or the Associate Dean, who reviews the progress and re-evaluates the status of all probationary students each term, may also impose other conditions.
+The Dean or the Associate Dean (with input from the Director of CARS), who review the progress and re-evaluates the status of all probationary students each term, may also impose other conditions.
 Probationary students must meet all conditions associated with their probationary admission.